All fees referenced below are subject to change. Please call 909-884-4056 for the most current fees.

 13. How much time do I have to abate hazards after I receive a notice from FHA?

-Fire hazard abatements must be completed within 30 days from the notification date on the Notice and Order to Abate.
+Fire hazard abatements must be completed by the due date on the Notice and Order to Abate.
 If no compliance is reached within the 30 days, a citation may be issued.

 14. Can I get an extension of time to abate the fire hazards on my property?